 Future of Jobs Report 2020 – WEF

-The global pandemic in 2020 has had a massive impact.
+The global pandemic has had a massive impact.
 We are living in a time where offices lie empty, and millions of people have been forced into unemployment.
 Nobody could have predicted this.
 As a result, the World Economic Forum (WEF) has made its predictions on the jobs market for 2025.
 The underlying message is that technology will grow and teams will have to change with it.
 In its hard-hitting Future of Jobs Report 2020, the WEF lays out the jobs outlook for the next five years.

 The report, published in October, advises of 85 million jobs at risk of being automated over the next five years.
 As scary as this number is, they do indicate that in place of these jobs will come 97 million new roles, “that are more adapted to the new division of labour between humans, machines and algorithms”.